 teachers-at-qhayiya-say-they-fear-poisoning

-Teachers at Qhayiya Say They Fear Poisoning
+Teachers at Qhayiya Fear Poisoning

 Download PDF

-A businesswoman Nombeko Mwanda (55) who sells chocolates, sweets and many snacks that children enjoy says, she sells these things to children because she is working with the community to meet their needs, and they are affordable.
-“The announcement made by the principal felt unfair especially to us street vendors, as we are trying to make a living and we are also feeding our children,” says Mwanda.
-She concluded that she does not have any idea on what to do as she feels that her bread is taken away.
-The food vendors say, she is getting old and employment opportunities for her are slim, almost nonexistent and she hopes that the principal and school will reconsider their decision of not allowing them to make a living.
+She concluded that she did not have any idea what to do as she felt that her bread was being taken away.
+The food vendor said she is getting old and employment opportunities for her are slim, almost non-existent.
+She hopes that the principal and school will reconsider their decision and allowing them to make a living selling at the school again.

 This article was submitted on 20 January 2025.
 You may republish this article, so long as you credit the authors and Karibu!
 Online (www.Karibu.org.za), and do not change the text.
 Please include a link back to the original article.